JuliaLang/PackageCompiler.jl/docs/src/examples/ohmyrepl.md

 Julia session but all functions that get compiled are output to the file `ohmyrepl_precompile.jl`.
 In the Julia session, load OhMyREPL, use the REPL a bit so that the functionality of OhMyREPL is exercised.
-Quit Julia and look into the file `ohmyrepl_precompile`.
+Quit Julia and look into the file `ohmyrepl_precompile.jl`.
 It should be filled with lines like:

 ```
 precompile(Tuple{typeof(OhMyREPL.Prompt.insert_keybindings), Any})